OpagueGlass/static-factory/README.md

 ## Workflow

 Features were first planned and designed using UML diagrams and then implemented with Java.
-The design rationale explains the design choices of each feature implemented and justified with the SOLID principles and design patterns, such as the factory design pattern.
+The design rationales explain the design choices of each feature implemented and justified with the SOLID principles and design patterns, such as the factory method pattern.
 Interaction diagrams were created to show the flow of complex features.
-Code and documents were regularly reviewed by members and committed to the GitLab repository.

 The design documents can be found in `docs/design` separated into stages, where each stage consists of 4 implemented features.

 Each member was responsible for implementing one feature per stage along with the design documents on a separate branch.
+Code and documents were regularly reviewed by members and committed to the GitLab repository.
 The final implementation was then merged into the main branch.

 ## Introduction